LIT-Protocol/lit-share-modal-v3/README.md

 - `unifiedAccessControlConditions` - an array of objects and nested arrays reflecting the selected conditions
 - `permanent` - a boolean signaling whether conditions will be permanent (true) or editable by the author in the future (false)
+- `chains` - an array of all chain types used in a set of conditions
+- `authSigTypes` - an array of all authSig types that need to be passed into `saveSigningConditions` and `getSignedToken` when saving and retrieving conditions.

 Documentation on how these properties are used with the `LitJsSdk`, can be found in the [LitJsSdk docs](https://lit-protocol.github.io/lit-js-sdk/api_docs_html/index.html#litnodeclientsavesigningcondition)